2012 Nigeria floods

 The 2012 Nigeria floods began in early July 2012.
 It killed 363 people and displaced over 2.1 million people as of 5 November 2012.
 According to the National Emergency Management Agency (NEMA), 30 of Nigeria's 36 states were affected by the floods and the two most affected areas were Kogi and Benue States.
 The floods were termed as the worst in 40 years, and affected an estimated total of seven million people.
 The estimated damages and losses caused by the floods was N2.6 trillion.

 Causes

 Nigeria suffers from seasonal flash floods during its annual rainy season.
 They are sometimes lethal, especially in the rural areas and overcrowded slums, where drainage is poor or does not exist at all.

 July

-On the 2nd of July 2012, many Nigerian coastal and inland cities experienced heavy rains, and residents of Lagos were "gasping for breath" due to the flooding.
+On 2 July 2012, many Nigerian coastal and inland cities experienced heavy rains, and residents of Lagos were "gasping for breath" due to the flooding.
 In addition, there was gridlock on major roads, causing people to cancel or postpone appointments they may have had.
 Thousands of stranded commuters had to pay increased fares for the few bus drivers who were willing to risk travelling on the roads, and construction of work by the Nigerian government on the inner Oke-Afa Road took a "heavy toll."